Make presentations meaningful.

 Be explicit with your expectations and use a rubric if possible.
 Provide samples to support design and development.
 How long should presentations be?
 What is expected regarding visual aids?
 Are verbal and/or written citations expected, and if so in what format?
 What should be turned in during, before, or after the presentation (e.g. outline, notecards, etc)?
 What is expected from the audience members/peers (should they be providing feedback? asking questions?)?

-Provide options for feedback.
+Provide options for feedback and reflection.

 Design feedback opportunities to support student success.
 Use smaller benchmarks to guide project development instead of waiting until the end of the project to provide feedback.
 Think in terms of a thesis statement or project idea as a first step, an outline, an annotated bibliography, etc. Rubrics are an excellent method for providing mastery-oriented feedback (UDL checkpoint 9.4).